escherba/python-metrohash/README.rst

 Authors
 -------
-The original MetroHash algorithm was designed by J. Andrew Rogers.
-The Python bindings in this package were written by Eugene Scherba.
+The MetroHash algorithm and C++ implementation is due to J. Andrew Rogers.
+The Python bindings for it were written by Eugene Scherba.

 License
 -------